hammond022/Flowershop-Smart-Management-System-FSMS/README.md

 - Void whole order (depends on user permission)
 - Create custom product on the fly for the current order (Create a product that doesn’t exist from the inventory)
 - Modify product price on the fly
 - Add discounts and tax
-- Products sorted by category
+✅ - Products sorted by category
 - Out of stock warning (shows impossible order due to stock quantity)
 - Create custom bouquet by mood/theme (pulls tags from inventory items and combines them together)

 Inventory System
 - Automatic stock counting from POS orders
-- Create a product
+✅ - Create a product
 - Set product price per quantity (bundles)
 - Create a category
 - Track stock quantity
 - Export to spreadsheet
-- Add tags to products (notes,
+- Add tags to products
 - Low stock warning
 - Stock histogram (shows product sold per day/month)
 - Shows product edit action history